Dmumladz3/Epam-course-module1/modules/52. Estimation Approaches/Homework.md

 ###Tasks:

-* Split all work on EPICs – 0.3 point
+* Split all work on EPICs – 6 points
-* Estimate all Epics using T-Shirt sizes technique – 0.4 point
+* Estimate all Epics using T-Shirt sizes technique – 8 points
-* Create User Stories for each EPIC – 0.5 point
+* Create User Stories for each EPIC – 10 points
-* Estimate all User Stories with proper approach considering you have a new team – 0.5 point
+* Estimate all User Stories with proper approach considering you have a new team – 10 points
-* Estimate all User Stories with proper approach considering you have established team – 0.5 point
+* Estimate all User Stories with proper approach considering you have established team – 10 points
-* Estimate how many Sprints your team may need to deliver the work, explain why – 0.5 point
+* Estimate how many Sprints your team may need to deliver the work, explain why – 10 points

 #Case 2
 Imagine that you bought a new flat without walls inside (open plan).